 Michael Venuto, CIO

 Michael J. Venuto is an ETF industry veteran with over a decade of experience in the design and implementation of ETF-based investment strategies.
-He is Co-Founder and Chief Investment Officer of Toroso Investments, LLC.
+He is Co-Founder and Chief Investment Officer of Tidal Investments, LLC.
 Michael is the lead portfolio for the first actively managed ETF focused on Blockchain (BLOK) companies filed in the US.
-He is also, behind the launch of the Toroso ETF Industry Index, which measures and monitors the performance of publicly traded companies that derive revenue from the Exchange Traded Funds ecosystem.
+He is also behind the launch of the Tidal ETF Industry Index, which measures and monitors the performance of publicly traded companies that derive revenue from the Exchange Traded Funds ecosystem.

 Previously, he was Head of Investments at Global X Funds where he provided portfolio optimization services to institutional clients.
-Before that, he was Senior Vice President at Horizon Kinetics where his responsibilities included new business development, investment strategy, Fintech private equity and strategic initiatives.
-In 2014, Michael was chosen as one the ETF.COM All Stars for his research and is often quoted as an ETF expert in publications such as Reuters and Barron’s.
+Before that, he was Senior Vice President at Horizon Kinetics where his responsibilities included new business development, investment strategy, fintech private equity and strategic initiatives.
+In 2014, Michael was chosen as one of ETF.com’s All Stars for his research and is often quoted as an ETF expert in publications such as Reuters and Barron’s.

 Sign Up For Our Latest Updates